ansys/pyrocky/CONTRIBUTING.md

-# Contributing
+# Contribute

-For contributing to this project, please refer to the [PyRocky Developer's Guide].
+For contributing to this project, see the [PyRocky Developer's Guide].

 [PyRocky Developer's Guide]: https://rocky.docs.pyansys.com/version/dev/contributing.html